Mirmon Ayesha: Life

+her with 500 Kabuli rupees a month as allowance.

-She was known for her great influence over her spouse, and has been referred to as the perhaps most politically influential royal wife in Afghanistan royal history prior to Soraya Tarzi.
+Ayesha was known for her great influence over her spouse, and has been referred to as the perhaps most politically influential royal wife in Afghanistan royal history prior to Soraya Tarzi.
 It was known that she had influence not only over the affairs of the royal harem and court but over the appointments of political offices as well, and it was said that after the selection or nomination of a successor, Afghanistan's first cabinet was formed in her presence inside the harem.

-After the death of her husband, as well as the death of her crown prince son a year earlier, Abdullah, Ayesha is believed to have lead a plot to overthrow the new ruler, Amir Yaqub Khan.